pytorch/multipy/docs/source/index.rst

 ``torch::deploy`` [Beta]
 =====================

-``torch::deploy`` is a system that allows you to load multiple python interpreters which execute PyTorch models, and run them in a single C++ process.
-Effectively, it allows people to multithread their pytorch models.
+``torch::deploy``  (MultiPy for non-PyTorch use cases) is a C++ library that enables you to run eager mode PyTorch models in production without any modifications to your model to support tracing. ``torch::deploy`` provides a way to run using multiple independent Python interpreters in a single process without a shared global interpreter lock (GIL).
-For more information on how torch::deploy works please see the related `arXiv paper <https://arxiv.org/pdf/2104.00254.pdf>`_.
-We plan to further generalize ``torch::deploy`` into a more generic system, ``multipy::runtime``, which is more suitable for arbitrary python programs rather than just pytorch applications.
+For more information on how ``torch::deploy`` works please see the related `arXiv paper <https://arxiv.org/pdf/2104.00254.pdf>`_.

 Documentation